Salvator Mundi (Leonardo): Partial attribution

 Some respected experts on Renaissance art question the full attribution of the painting to Leonardo.
 Jacques Franck, a Paris-based art historian and Leonardo specialist who has studied the Mona Lisa out of the frame multiple times, stated: "The composition doesn't come from Leonardo, he preferred twisted movement.
 It's a good studio work with a little Leonardo at best, and it's very damaged.
 It's been called 'the male Mona Lisa', but it doesn't look like it at all."

 Michael Daley, the director of ArtWatch UK, doubts the Salvator Mundi's authenticity and theorizes that it may be the prototype of a subject painted by Leonardo: "This quest for an autograph prototype Leonardo painting might seem moot or vain: not only do the two drapery studies comprise the only accepted Leonardo material that might be associated with the group, but within the Leonardo literature there is no documentary record of the artist ever having been involved in such a painting project."

 Carmen Bambach, a specialist in Italian Renaissance art at the Metropolitan Museum of Art, questioned full attribution to Leonardo: "having studied and followed the picture during its conservation treatment, and seeing it in the context in the National Gallery exhibition, much of the original painting surface may be by Boltraffio, but with passages done by Leonardo himself, namely Christ's proper right blessing hand, portions of the sleeve, his left hand and the crystal orb he holds."
-In 2019, Bambach criticised Christie's for its claim that she was one of the experts who had attributed the painting to Leonardo.
+In 2019, Bambach criticized Christie's for its claim that she was one of the experts who had attributed the painting to Leonardo.
 In her 2019 book Leonardo da Vinci Rediscovered, she is even more specific, attributing most of the work to Boltraffio, "with only 'small retouchings' by the master himself".

 Matthew Landrus, an art historian at the University of Oxford, agreed with the concept of parts of the painting being executed by Leonardo ("between 5 and 20%"), but attributes the painting to Leonardo's studio assistant Bernardino Luini, noting Luini's ability in painting gold tracery.

 Frank Zöllner, the author of the catalogue raisonné Leonardo da Vinci.
-The Complete Paintings and Drawings. writes:
+The Complete Paintings and Drawings, writes:

 This attribution is controversial primarily on two grounds.
 Firstly, the badly damaged painting had to undergo very extensive restoration, which makes its original quality extremely difficult to assess.
 Secondly, the Salvator Mundi in its present state exhibits a strongly developed sfumato technique that corresponds more closely to the manner of a talented Leonardo pupil active in the 1520s than to the style of the master himself.
 The way in which the painting was placed on the market also gave rise to concern.